vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 To 'kappi' fruit is about the feelings of the donor, not killing the fruit or transfering kamma.

 Knowingly eating un-kappied seeds is dukkaṭa.

+Lighting a fire on the ground (*Pc 56*), it can damage or kill the plants and creatures living there.

 **Non-offenses:**